 - Are you moving into a rented property or you’re planning to buy a new one?

 - Have you found a suitable offer for buying a property?

 - How long will the conveyancing process take you

 - Property inspection is necessary

 - Ownership registration

 - Planning, booking and completing a house move service

 - Unpacking and decorating the new property is time-consuming

-Finding a suitable house to move into usually takes 12 weeks on average.
-For people who’re living in bigger cities like London, the process might take a bit longer but this is normal, considering how dynamic the real estate market is in this area.
+Finding a suitable house to move into takes 12 weeks on average.
+For people who live in bigger cities like London, the process might take a bit longer, but this is normal, considering how dynamic the real estate market is in such areas.